International Environmental Law (2021-present) University of Cologne

 In the winter semester 2017-18, I assisted Dr. Kirk W. Junker in teaching “Comparative Environmental Law” aimed at both law students and students of environmental sciences, and environmental governance from the Technical University in Cologne.

-In the summer semester of 2018, and the winter semester of 2018-2019, I assisted Dr. Keith Wilder in teaching “Gender and Negotiation”, a seminar course which trains both male and female lawyers to recognise and prepare to address gendered issues in negotiation, legal practice and professional development.
-My classes focused on feminist theory, intersectional feminism, and gendered discrimination in the legal workplace.
+In 2018-2019, and 2021-2022, I co-taught “Gender and Negotiation”, a seminar course which trains both male and female lawyers to recognise and address gendered issues in negotiation, legal practice and professional development.
+My classes integrate negotiations practice and theory with a focus on feminist theory, intersectional feminism, and gendered discrimination in the legal workplace.